 Caution: Always backup your database prior to performing an upgrade.

-Note: caTissue Suite v1.2upgrade script supports only direct upgrades from caTissue Suite v1.1, v1.1.1 or v1.1.2.
-If you want to upgrade from previous NCI versions of caTissue Suite, then you will need to first upgrade it to v1.1, v1.1.1 or v1.1.2 using the appropriate version of caTissue installable, and then follow the upgrade step forcaTissue Suite v1.2
+Note: caTissue Suite v2.0upgrade script supports only direct upgrades from caTissue Suite v1.2.
+If you want to upgrade from previous NCI versions of caTissue Suite, then you will need to first upgrade it to v1.2 using the appropriate version of caTissue installable, and then follow the upgrade step forcaTissue Suite v2.0